salesforce/design-system-react/CONTRIBUTING.md

 ## Concepts and Best Practices

+- <a name="not-bootstrap" href="#not-bootstrap">#</a> This project is not Bootstrap.
+The primary audience for this project is software engineers.
+Yes, contributors should overdocument and explain as much as you can, but you do not need to have components just work when you drop them on the page.
+New components should always start out as controlled by their parent and only be uncontrolled if a use case presents itself.
+Think of this project as SLDS templates with minimal logic that happen to work with the React framework.
 - <a name="approved-slds-patterns" href="#approved-slds-patterns">#</a> This library should include only components which have approved patterns in SLDS.
+If there is a use case from a designer that conforms to an SLDS pattern, that component should be able to be implemented with this library.
 - <a name="controlled-component" href="#controlled-component">#</a> Know what a [controlled component](#understanding-controlled-and-uncontrolled-components) is.
 - <a name="familiarize" href="#familiarize">#</a> Familiarize yourself with concepts used in the rest of the library.
 - <a name="eslint-all-files-touched" href="#eslint-all-files-touched">#</a> If a file is touched that has outstanding ESlint errors, please fix the ESlint errors first (and in a separate commit).
 Sometimes special cases require an `eslint-disable` comment for a particular rule and/or line.
 Please use sparingly.